MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-call-data-connector.md

 [!INCLUDE [sfbo-retirement](../../Hub/includes/sfbo-retirement.md)]

-This article describes how to configure Call Data Connector--a single toolset that enables viewing Skype for Business Server Call Quality Data using Skype for Business Online Call Quality Dashboard (CQD) and Call Analytics (CA) tools.
+This article describes how to configure Call Data Connector--a single toolset that enables viewing Skype for Business Server Call Quality Data using Microsoft Call Quality Dashboard (CQD) and Call Analytics (CA) tools.

 For more information about Call Data Connector benefits and pre-requisites, such as role requirements and setting up hybrid connectivity, see [Plan Call Data Connector](plan-call-data-connector.md).